Lusty-Lobster/determinedWaffle/README.md

 ### Set up Firebase

 Create your own Firebase instance and change the Firebase URL in /app/scripts/angularfire/config.js.
 The Firebase URL is stored in the constant 'FBURL'.

+In firebase.json change the 'firebase' property value to your firebase app name.

 The only required task in Firebase is to create a key called 'instructors'.
 The value of this key will be an object with keys in this format: 'github:{github_user_id}' (eg, 'github:123456).
 The value of this latter key should be a string containing the instructor's display name, eg "Fred Zirdung".
 The full entry should look like this: **github:123456:** "Fred Zirdung".